How Often Do Teams Keep A Clean Sheet?

 Conceding goals in football matches is a bad thing.
 It might seem like an obvious thing to say, but it’s true.
-Looking at five seasons of Premier League football from 2015-2016 through to 2019-2020, you can see that the team that conceded the fewest goals won the league title twice.
+Looking at the last few seasons of Premier League football from 2015-2016, you can see that the team that conceded the fewest goals won the league title twice.
 In terms of when the side that conceded the fewest didn’t win the title, they were either second or else there was a good mix of teams that conceded so few goals.

 If you turn to the other end of the table then you’ll note that it’s common for the sides that conceded the most goals to either get relegated or else be part of the relegation conversation.
 In terms of the English top-flight, then, goals conceded is an important metric for clubs that want to achieve some sort of success.
 Yet the ability to actually stem the flow of goals isn’t easy, which shouldn’t be all that surprising given how attacking the Premier League is.